SBN Collaborators Visiting Fermilab

 - for the Near Detector, T-1053 SBND, under Experiments-Test Beam

-When you receive your Fermilab ID number and computing account, please send your ID and computing user-name to the SBN Experiment Operations Liasons (ELO), firstname.lastname@example.org.
-The ELOs will set up your training requirements plan, including access to the SBN buildings, and access to the electronic log-books.
-You will receive an email pointing you to further detailed instructions for taking online training, which can be done before you arrive at Fermilab.
+- Training: When you receive your Fermilab ID number and computing account, please send your ID number and computing user-name to the SBN Experiment Operations Liasons (ELO), firstname.lastname@example.org.The ELOs will set up the list of required training (called an ITNA), which is based on the experiment area you entered as your affiliation (ICARUS or SBND).
+The required training includes classes needed to gain access to the SBN buildings.
+Once the ITNA is set up, you will receive emails containing links for taking the online training and accompanying online tests.
+All these online trainings can be done before you arrive at Fermilab.

 If you are not a U.S. citizen